Blog Post Tuesday 20 November 2018

 Which type of tariff is best for you depends on your usage patterns.
 If you mostly use power during off-peak periods, time-of-use tariffs could allow you to save more on your power bill.
 However, if you use most of your energy during peak periods, a single-rate tariff could be the better option.

 Discounts and rebates considered with rates give you the best idea of how much you could save on different plans.
 Look at all discounts and rebates offered under the plan.
 These could include pay-on-time discounts, discounts on supply or usage rates, bundling, or direct debit.

 Choosing a greener retailer or a retailer that cares about the environment could be another consideration.
 With widespread awareness of climate change, you might value going with a retailer that's environmentally and socially responsible.

 So choosing the right energy plan for you involves considering the terms and conditions as they apply in your circumstances, as well as your personal preferences.
 If you follow this simple guide, you could end up with an electricity plan that not only meets your requirements but helps you save more over the longer term.

 Click Energy is a 100% online energy retailer, and we're committed to making electricity as simple as possible for our customers.
-We can help you find the right energy plan for you, with pay-on-time discounts and no lock-in contracts.
+We can help you find the right energy plan for you.
 Check out our great value energy plans or get a quick quote now.